DLR-SC/DataFinder/README.txt

 * Cancel the login dialog and create a new configuration with 'File->Create Configuration...'.
 * Chose 'File->Connect...' and connect to the created configuration (configuration URL and credentials are already inserted into the login dialog).
-* The environment variable 'DF_START' has to be set to the configuration URL.
+* The environment variable 'DF_START' can be set to the configuration URL.
 * Start the DataFinder data management client.

+More detailed information is available on: https://wiki.sistec.dlr.de/DataFinderOpenSource